 Siyi Chen

-I am an ECE PhD student in University of Michigan-Ann Arbor (2022 - Present), luckily advised by Professor Qing Qu.
+I am a PhD student in Electrical and Computer Engineering at University of Michigan-Ann Arbor (2022 - Present), advised by Prof. Qing Qu.

-Email / CV / Google Scholar / Twitter / Github
+Email / Google Scholar / Twitter / Github

 profile photo